-Did you know that dust m allergy can be exacerbated by humidity?
-I didn’t know this until years after I was experiencing allergy symptoms.
+Did you know that dust mite allergy can be exacerbated by humidity?
+I didn’t know this until years after I experienced allergy symptoms.
 One of the reasons I wrote this article is to help others discover why their allergies are so much worse when it’s humid.

 We’ve lived alongside them for centuries without problems and it’s only in recent decades we developed sensitivities and allergies to them.
 I wonder if they’ve developed allergies to us as well?